Jesus Answers Your

 · You can’t do

-– Your friendship with Jesus gives you the strength you
+it alone – Your friendship with Jesus gives you the strength you

 need to risk building friendships with others.
 For that matter, your